Webby Awards go to Fauci, Oprah, DuVernay and Pharrell

 Dua Lipa earned two video awards for “Hallucinate” and “Dua Lipa Has New Rules for COVID Dating.”
 Color of Change’s #JusticeForFloyd Campaign won the Webby Award for public service and activism.
 Neil deGrasse Tyson won a Webby for his science and education podcast.
 Chef Gordon Ramsay, the band BTS and actor Jennifer Garner were among Webby winners voted on by the public.

 This year also marks the inaugural special achievement award — the Webby Anthem Award — which was awarded to Pharrell Williams for his work towards racial equity in education and entrepreneurship.
+The Anthem Awards, launching in June 2021, will celebrate the purpose and mission-driven work of people, companies and organizations worldwide.
 Another new award is the Webby Advocate of the Year, which went to “black-ish” and “grown-ish” star to Yara Shahidi for her social justice advocacy and her turn-out-the-vote efforts.

 The Webby Social Movement of the Year Winner was Stop AAPI Hate for using the Internet to effectively track and respond to incidents of hate and discrimination against Asian Americans and Pacific Islanders in the United States.
 The academy also announced Comedy Central as the Webby Media Company of the Year after earning the most honors across all Webby categories and 14 wins overall.